 But not everyone can afford a monthly subscription to one or more of the programs in Adobe Creative Cloud, especially if they’re a beginner, they want to practise for a new career in design or just need a free tool for one-off projects.
 On the web you can find a vast range of free graphics programs, but you undoubtedly need to choose the right free resources, otherwise you risk wasting time that could be better spent learning and practising, which is essential if you want to do things properly.

-So here’s a selection of five free graphics programs for your projects.
+So here’s a selection of free graphics programs for your projects.
 Next to each program name you’ll find a download link and the platforms it supports.

 1 – Gravit Designer – Download or use online